-- → Hayward Maintenance Complex (HMC): A new maintenance facility to maximize car availability by providing additional capacity to maintain and store the expanded fleet - → Train Control Modernization Project (TCMP): An improved train control system to increase train frequency and put the expanded fleet in service both safely and reliably
+- → Hayward Maintenance Complex (HMC): A new maintenance facility will provide additional capacity to maintain and store the expanded fleet - → Train Control Modernization Project (TCMP): An improved train control system to increase train frequency and put the expanded fleet in service both safely and reliably

 While BART has worked closely with MTC to develop funding plans for these three important projects, some of the identified funding sources remain highly uncertain.
-A recent regional agreement authorizes BART to seek FTA New Starts Core Capacity funding for these projects as part of BART's Core Capacity Program.
+A recent regional agreement authorizes BART to seek Federal Transit Administration New Starts Core Capacity funding for these projects as part of BART's Core Capacity Program.